cadadr/configuration/Readme.markdown

 System setup
 ------------

-As of recent I’ve moved to Linux Mint to have a simpler config setup (after commit a68595e).
-At the time of writing this there is not much that is specific to Linux Mint, but I make use of the Backup Tool to install all my packages.
-In order to use it, run the app, click the Restore under Software Selection, and select `linuxmint.packages.list` file.
-It’ll take a while to install all the packages.

-If you want to use this setup with Ubuntu, first check `invasion` and then `dotfiles/config` to see if there is anything that you’d want to disable or remove.
-Then, a command like the one below should be able to install all the packages from `linuxmint.packages.list`:
+The file `linuxmint.packages.apt` contains a listing of Debian-formatted packages to be installed, in a format usable with Linux Mint's Backup Tool.
+However, a command like the one below should be able to install all of those:

-    # apt-get install $(awk '{print $1}' < linuxmint.packages.list)
+    # apt-get install $(grep install$ linuxmint.packages.apt | awk '{print $1}')

-but I haven’t tested this yet, there may be some packages that are not available on Ubuntu, or whatever Ubuntu-based distro you’re using.
+but I haven’t tested this yet.
+This should work on any Ubuntu-based distribution.

 After this, you might want to install documentation for the installed packages.
 There is a script for that: